Heart valve disease

 Echocardiogram (Echo)

 An echocardiogram will show how well your heart is pumping and the flow of blood through it.
-It can help your doctor to see how severe any valve disease is, and what treatment you might need.
+This test can help your doctor to see how severe any valve disease is, and what treatment you might need.
 The standard type is a transthoracic echocardiogram, where a probe is held against your chest.
 If your doctor wants a more detailed picture, you may have a transoesophageal echocardiogram, where a probe is passed into your oesophagus (food pipe).

 Chest X-ray